Murals near stadium highlight Atlanta’s civil rights legacy

-As Atlanta prepares to host the Super Bowl, murals highlighting the city's civil rights and social justice legacy are going up on walls near the downtown stadium where the game will be played.
+As Atlanta prepares to host the Super Bowl, artists there are painting murals that highlight the city's civil rights and social justice legacy.

 Premium content for only $0.99